jitsi/jitsi-meet/android/README.md

 #### onNewIntent(intent)

 Helper method for integrating the *deep linking* functionality.
-If your application's activity is launched in "singleTask" mode this method should be called from the activity's `onNewIntent` method.
+If your app's activity is launched in "singleTask" mode this method should be called from the activity's `onNewIntent` method.

 This is a static method.

 #### Listener

-JitsiMeetView.Listener provides an interface applications can implement in order to get notified about the state of the Jitsi Meet conference.
+JitsiMeetView.Listener provides an interface apps can implement in order to get notified about the state of the Jitsi Meet conference.

 ##### onConferenceFailed